MaisimZaman/Quasar-X-Android-Ios-Mobile-App/README.md

 Technolagies used:
-  -React Native for hybrid mobile app development framework for the UI, navigation and interface -Expo CLI used for development/testing, expo libaries and expo Android and IOS app builder for production -firebase backend real time database holding all the client posted  and server data, authentication system and data/document organization
+  - React Native for hybrid mobile app development framework for the UI, navigation and interface
+  - Expo CLI used for development/testing, expo libaries and expo Android and IOS app builder for production
+  - firebase backend real time database holding all the client posted  and server data, authentication system and data/document organization